RemiMattheyDoret/AsynchronousTaskManager/README.md

 <ins>**CppProcessController**</ins>

 While *TaskShell* objects are able to pause, resume, stop and check status of the process on its own, the *TaskCpp* object needs some help.
 This help comes from a *CppProcessController* object type.
-A *TaskShell* submit the process of interest in a seperate thread using a *std::thread* object.
+A *TaskShell* starts the process of interest in a seperate thread using a *std::thread* object.
 A *CppProcessController* is given to the *std::thread* object and is responsible for controlling the process flow (e.g. pause the process when it needs to be paused).

 ## Usage

-The *TaskManager* library can take task submission either from a set of arguments (handy when calling the *TaskManager* directly from a C++ code) or from a string (handy when submitting tasks from the command line).
-Below, I am describing the second usage.

-The library is here wrapped in a int main() function that will submit tasks from user input through the command line.
+The *TaskManager* library is meant to either be used through the command line or embedded within you C++ code.
+I will here only talk about the case when *TaskManager* is used from the command line.
+In such case, the library *TaskManager* is here wrapped in a int main() function that will submit tasks from user input through the command line.
+Note that the parsing of the command line is made by the *TaskManager* itself.
 First when calling, the executable you can print help or the version with the following:

 `./TaskManager --help`